SeisComP/main/apps/python/descriptions/scsendjournal.rst

 There are specific journal actions for handling non-events and events.
 The documentation of :ref:`scevent` contains a :ref:`complete list of journals known to scevent <scevent-journals>`.
+Parameters used on the command line can also be passed from file using the option :option:`-i`.

 None-event specific actions